Bankoga/golem/docs/open-problems/connection_problems.md

 | C | 9->20 | 11->10 | 20->40 |
 | --- | --- | --- | --- |

 These ratios represent the actual numbers of output cells to input cells.
 They would be used to determine the number of destinations each output cell projects to.
-Though in fact this would be calculated by the destination, and used to create the cells.(?)
+Though in fact this would be calculated by the pod, and used to create the cells.(?)

 var cnt = 70
 var sum = 20+10+40